-- Tax Research and Advice Memo: Students see a real-world example of how practitioners document their advice and can use this template to document academic case conclusions.
+- Tax Research and Advice Memo (open to Tax Section members): Students see a real-world example of how practitioners document their advice and can use this template to document academic case conclusions.

 - Tax Ethics and Professional Standards: Students can learn about professional standards that apply to tax CPAs and the importance of due diligence.